evillan0315/ai-editor-front/README.md

     git checkout feature/your-feature-name
     git pull origin main # This will pull changes from main into your branch.
 Resolve any conflicts. git push origin feature/your-feature-name
-    ```

 2.  **Go to the GitHub repository and open a new Pull Request** from your feature branch to the `main` branch.

 3.  **Provide a clear title and description** for your PR, referencing any related issues.
 ---
+## 🗂️ Resume Builder

+The Resume Builder is a powerful tool that allows users to create professional resumes using AI assistance and customizable templates.

+### Key Features

+- **AI-Powered Assistance**: Get suggestions and improvements for your resume content using AI.
+- **Customizable Templates**: Choose from a variety of templates to create a visually appealing resume.
+- **Section Management**: Easily add, remove, and reorder sections such as Personal Info, Experience, Education, and Skills.
+- **Real-time Preview**: See a live preview of your resume as you make changes.
+- **Export to PDF**: Export your completed resume to a PDF file for easy sharing.

+### Usage
+1.  **Navigate to the Resume Builder**: Click on the "Resume Builder" in the apps page.
+2.  **Fill in Your Information**: Enter your personal details, work experience, education, and skills in the respective sections.
+3.  **Select a Template**: Choose a template that suits your style and preferences.
+4.  **Preview Your Resume**: Review the live preview to ensure everything looks correct.
+5.  **Export to PDF**: Click the "Export PDF" button to download your resume.

+---

 ## 📊 Roadmap

 - [ ] **Real-time File Content Editing & Saving**: Implement full real-time editing and saving for _any_ selected file from the file tree, synchronizing changes via the backend.
-- [x] **WebSocket Integration**: Implement real-time updates from the backend, such as file system changes, AI generation progress, and new notifications.
+- [ ] **WebSocket Integration**: Implement real-time updates from the backend, such as file system changes, AI generation progress, and new notifications.
 (Partially done with Gemini Live Audio, expand for general purpose)
 - [ ] **Enhanced Error Handling & Feedback**: Improve user-facing error messages, loading indicators, and success notifications across the application.
 - [ ] **Dedicated Settings Page**: Develop a page for user preferences, AI model selection, API key configurations, and other configurable options.
-- [x] **Local Authentication**: Implement standard email/password login and registration forms for users who prefer not to use OAuth providers.
 - [ ] **UI/UX Refinements**: Continuous improvements to the user interface for a smoother and more intuitive experience.
 - [ ] **AI-driven Code Refactoring/Linting**: Implement features for the AI to suggest and apply refactoring, linting fixes, or code improvements without requiring a full code generation request.
 - [ ] **Robust Testing Suite**: Introduce comprehensive unit, integration, and end-to-end tests for critical functionalities.
-- [x] **Customizable AI Instructions & Output Format**: Allow modifying system instructions and expected output JSON, YAML, Markdown, or plain text formats.
-- [x] **Full Spotify App Functionality**: Integrate with a real Spotify API or expand mock data to a more interactive experience.
+- [ ] **Full Spotify App Functionality**: Integrate with a real Spotify API or expand mock data to a more interactive experience.
-- [x] **Built Application Preview**: Preview a successfully built frontend application by embedding it via a configurable URL in an iframe.
-- [x] **Advanced AI Translator Features**: Add features like batch translation, language detection, and context-aware translation.
+- [ ] **Advanced AI Translator Features**: Add features like batch translation, language detection, and context-aware translation.
-- [x] **File Tree with Tabs**: Implement a tabbed interface for easily switching between multiple open files in the editor.
-- [x] **Gemini Live Advanced Controls**: Implement more granular control over Gemini Live sessions, e.g., switching models, different voice options.
-- [x] **Project Management**: Create and manage organizations and their associated projects.

 ---